Great food knows no borders.

 I was three years old when, on an otherwise ordinary November day, we made our journey from our tiny ancestral village in Gujarat, India to Canada.
 Although, we wore our best clothing, I am sure, by Western standards, we did not purport to anyone of great status, nor were we.
 But unknown to even ourselves, we carried great treasures with us that day.

 These treasures were not neatly packed along with our few meager belongings in our brand new, never-used-before suitcases.
 Instead, they rested in my mother’s head, clearer than the map she’d been given tracing our transcontinental route.
 These treasures, like the ones carried by travellers before and after us; migrants and nomads, pilgrims and peddlers, explorers and wanderers, are always overlooked and never declared at borders.
 They are the recipes from the land left behind.
-They are perhaps, the greatest gift one can bestow upon his new homeland.
+They are perhaps, the greatest gift one can bestow upon their new homeland.

 I carried recipes in my head like maps. -Joanne Harris, Chocolat